Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Unpredictable moves and open problems

-The first table below summarizes the results of computer experiments in which we used \texttt{4ti2} to compute the Markov bases and compared them to the resolutions obtained using \texttt{Macaulay2}.
+The table below summarizes the results of computer experiments in which we used \texttt{4ti2} to compute the Markov bases and compared them to the resolutions obtained using \texttt{Macaulay2}.
 All resolutions were computed over the rationals.
-The rows in the table give the number of vertices in the complex, the columns represent the number of degrees \emph{not} predicted by Conjecture~\ref{conj}.
-The $(i,j)$-entry in the table is the number of complexes on $i$ vertices for which $j$ Markov degrees are not be predicted by our results.
+The rows in the table give the number of vertices in the complex, the columns represent the number of degrees \emph{not} predicted.
+The $(i,j)$-entry in the table is the number of complexes on $i$ vertices for which $j$ Markov degrees are not predicted by our results.

-The second table summarizes the results for all complexes with $4$ vertices (we leave out the $3$-simplex as its Markov basis is trivial).
-All of the complexes except the last two fall under either Theorem~\ref{thm:vertex-decomposable} or Proposition~\ref{prop:reducible}.

-Notice that only two complexes (indicated in bold) contain generators in degrees not predicted by our conjecture.
+We have also computed all complexes on $4$ vertices.
+Of these, only two complexes contain generators in degrees not predicted by Theorem~\ref{thm:main}.
 Interestingly, the first is the complete graph $K_4$, which, by \cite{arXiv:0810.1979v1}, must have a generator with degree larger than $4$.
+The second is homotopy equivalent, as a topological space, to $K_4$, and thus has a similar Betti diagram.